Powering your playground crowdfunding campaign with “perks”

 Offer various prizes that correspond with each donation amount.
-Create a section on your page of what each donation amount will offer a donor.
 For lower donation amounts you can offer social media shout outs, stickers, t-shirts etc. For larger donation amounts you can offer larger incentive prizes such as museum passes, local activity tickets or even the right to name a certain aspect of the park.
-You can purchase prizes or ask business to donate certain prizes such as tickets, coupons etc. to reward donors for higher donations.
-Setting up a system with carious levels of rewards will help incentive donors beyond contributing to the playground project.
+You can purchase prizes or ask businesses to donate certain prizes such as tickets, coupons etc. to reward donors for higher donations.
+Setting up a system with various levels of rewards will help incentive donors beyond contributing to the playground project.

 Sell advertising space on the playground to local and national businesses.
 In exchange for a donation, companies could buy a custom sign or plaque on the playground, for example.
 Asking for advertising space can ensure you receive funds — potentially even a considerable amount if your playground is in a higher-traffic area that offers prime advertising space.